magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/ui/chart-widget.md

 ### Basic widget settings

 Basic widget settings are responsible for the appearance and style of the widget: from the title style and legend configuration to the settings for mobile devices.
-All of ThingsBoard widgets have the same basic settings, you can learn how to customize them [here](/docs/{{docsPrefix}}user-guide/dashboards/#basic-widget-settings).
+All of IoT Hub widgets have the same basic settings, you can learn how to customize them [here](/docs/{{docsPrefix}}user-guide/dashboards/#basic-widget-settings).

 ### Advanced widgets settings